Skip to content

 When someone is stuck in an unhealthy behavior, the first step is often the hardest.
 It is also the most important, because it can lead them on to a whole new life.
 And, sometimes, we can help.

-In the last article, we discussed 7 behaviors of people who are dealing with an addiction or compulsive issue in their life, and we saw how these provide insight for meeting people where they are.
+In the article on “Meeting People Where They Are,” we discussed 7 behaviors of people who are dealing with an addiction or compulsive issue in their life, and we saw how these provide insight for meeting people where they are.

 These behaviors are also a tool for helping people where they are.